tinkerhub/The-Essentials-Learning-Program/learning calendar/README.md

 1. Explain what are code editors ?
 Perks of using one.
 2. Demo code formatting and intellisense.
-3. Demo Git integration and other features.
+3. Demo using inbuilt git in editors.
 4. Show how to install and set up.

 :heavy_check_mark: Choose one of the editor from [code editors](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/blob/master/learning%20calendar/code%20editors/README.md) to explain and demo.